jdhill777/rijksmuseum-AI/README.md

 PORT=9000                        # Any port number you prefer!
 HOST=0.0.0.0                     # Allow access from any device ALLOWED_ORIGINS=http://localhost:9000,https://your-domain.com
-CLOUDFLARE_HOSTNAME=             # Only needed if using Cloudflare
+HOSTNAME=your-domain.com         # Your domain name if hosting online
 ```

 ## Troubleshooting